 There is an increased risk to governance and transparency and counter-fraud arrangements associated with the Covid-19 pandemic.

-RoS adapted quickly during 2020 and arrangements it put in place allowed it to continue operating.
+VisitScotland adapted quickly during 2020 to enable it to continue operating.
 There is a risk that these changes impacted on the effectiveness of the governance and counter-fraud arrangements during 2020/21.

-- established counterfraud arrangements and participates in the National Fraud Initiative. - Well established governance arrangements which were adapted and kept under review in 2020/21. - Review of governance committee papers and decision making. - Consideration of internal audit's review of working from home arrangements, furlough payments, procurement and financial governance. - Monitor progress in following up NFI matches
+- VisitScotland has well established counterfraud arrangements and participates in the National Fraud Initiative. - Well established governance arrangements which were adapted and kept under review in 2020/21. - Review of governance committee papers and decision making. - Consideration of internal audit reports. - Monitor progress in following up NFI matches.